-Data quality indicators (DQIs) are attributes of samples that allow for assessment of data quality.
+Data quality indicators (DQIs) are attributes of samples that allow data users to assess data quality.
 Because there are large sources of variability in streams and rivers, DQIs are used to evaluate the sources of variability and error and thereby increasing confidence in our data.

-A list of Data Quality Assurance and Quality Control terms and definitions is included in Appendix B.
+A list of Data Quality Assurance and Quality Control terms and definitions is included in Appendix C.